Roberto Treviño

 Roberto Treviño is an American chef known for his appearances on Iron Chef: America and The Next Iron Chef.
 He is chef and owner of three restaurants and a bar in the Condado area of San Juan, Puerto Rico.

-Personal life

-Treviño was born and raised in Sunnyvale, California.
-He became fascinated with the kitchen when he began working as a young cook in the San Francisco Bay Area while he was still in high school.

 Career

 Treviño moved to Puerto Rico in the early 1990s to work as a chef for the inauguration of the El Conquistador Resort in Fajardo, Puerto Rico.
 In 1996 he quit his job at El Conquistador to open The Parrot Club, a Nuevo Latino restaurant in Old San Juan, where he served as Executive Chef.
 Following the success of The Parrot Club, Treviño opened two more restaurants in Old San Juan: Dragonfly (2000), specializing in Latin-Asian Cuisine, and Aguaviva (2002), a seafood restaurant.